xbexbex/QuickShuffle/README.md

 4. In spotify, when ordered by date added, the playlist's song order is now shuffled

 ## Development
-1. Clone the github and run npm install
+1. Clone the repository and run npm install
 2. (Optional) Install Expo and a mobile device emulator of your choice (Android Studio, Genymotion, etc).
 Open the project folder in Expo while your emulator is running to quickly view changes.